taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/wiki_small_components_4.jpg)

-The "headers" are long black components with many pins, or legs.
-They are used for attaching the breakouts (also sometimes called “daughter boards” or “shields”) for the OLED display, the Arduino FIO, the GPS module, and the OpenLog memory unit, as well as for the audio connector.
-Most of them go on the front face of the main board,but two go on the backside.
+The "headers" are long black components with pins or legs.
+They are provided in several types and lengths of rows, several which you cut to size with a pair of wire-cutters.
+They are used for attaching the breakouts to the board.
+(The breakouts in the kit include the OLED display, the Arduino FIO, the GPS module, the OpenLog memory unit and the audio connector.
+Their installation is detailed below, further along in this manual.
+Breakouts sometimes are called “daughter boards” or “shields”.)
+Most of the headers go on the front face of the main board, but two go on the backside as discussed below.
 Refer to the placement guides.

-They are provided in several types and lengths:
+Be careful when cutting the long headers to length.
+Refer to  Fig.# Large Parts Placement Guide guide and to their relevant photos in this Manual.
+Cutting is done easily with fingernail clippers, but is also possible by scoring with a knife and snapping them off.
+Some people prefer to cut all of them to length ﬁrst, some like to cut them as needed.
+These are the header rows which are to be cut, as follows:

-* One 40-pin (or “leg”) length, straight, male.
-It will be cut into three pieces used for mounting the Arduino FIO (14-pin and 8-pin), the GPS (9-pin), and the OpenLog memory unit (6-pin).
+* One 40-pin (or “leg”) length, straight, male header.
+Cut this row into four pieces to mount the Arduino FIO (14-pin and 8-pin), the GPS (9-pin) and the OpenLog memory unit (6-pin).

-* One 19-pin length, male.
-A 4-pin length will be cut and used for mounting the audio out jack, which will be attached on the back side of the main board.
-Four 2-pin lengths will also be cut from this.
+* One 19-pin length, male header.
+Cut one (1x) 4-pin length for mounting the audio out jack which will be attached on the back side of the main board.
+Also cut four (x4) 2-pin lengths from this row.

-* One 10-pin length, angled, male.
-It will be cut, making a 6-pin length which will be attached to the Arduino FIO for connecting to an external cable for loading ﬁrmware,etc., and a 3-pin length which will be attached to the backside of the board as part of the “triple connector.”
+* One 10-pin length, angled, male header: Cut this row into a 6-pin length which will be attached to the Arduino FIO for connecting to an external cable for loading ﬁrmware, etc. From the remainder of the row cut a 3-pin length which will be attached to the backside of the board as part of the “triple connector.”

-* One 8-pin length, female, which will be used for mounting the OLED display.
+* One 8-pin length, female header: to be used for mounting the OLED display.

-* One 6-pin length, female.
-A 3-pin length will be cut and used to connect the iRover cable to the triple connector (see step 2)
+* One 6-pin length, female header: Cut one 3-pin length to use for connecting the iRover cable to the triple connector (see Step 02)

-Be careful cutting the long headers to length.
-Refer frequently to the placement guide and photos.
-Cutting is done easily with nippers, but is also possible by scoring with a knife and snapping them off.
-Some people prefer to cut them all to length ﬁrst, some like to cut them as needed.
-The short pins usually go in the holes in the board and the long ones project above and are soldered to the breakouts.
-It helps to have a placement aid of some sort, and usually it's possible to use the breakout board itself for this.
-Also, we advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.
+The short pins of the headers usually go in the holes in the board and the long ones project above and are soldered to the breakouts.
+A placement aid may be helpful.
+For some users it's possible to use the breakout board itself.
+We advise soldering the pins at each end ﬁrst, and then checking to make sure the header is perpendicular and properly aligned before soldering the rest.

 **NOTE:** It's possible to either solder the headers to the main board ﬁrst, and then to each of the breakouts, or attach them to the breakouts ﬁrst and then to the main board.We've found it easier to attach them to the main board ﬁrst, and these instructions describe that method.
 Installation order is not critical, but because of the heights and placement of the breakouts, we recommend following the sequence weʼve laid out.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/v1.0r2_page12.jpg)